 To sum it up, here are the problems I learned about during my time at Pig Beach:

-- The pigs can suffer from severe sunburn and skin cancer from spending their days in the blazing sun without protection from mud or other forms of sunblock (especially those with fair skin).
+Spending their days in the blazing sun without protection from mud or other forms of sunblock (especially those with fair skin) commonly causes skin cancer.

-- The pigs are an unusual feral-domestic hybrid, and as such, they run right up to people, but are often aggressive and pose a serious danger to visitors.
+As enormous non-native animals that are an unusual mix between feral and domestic, they run right up to people, but are often aggressive and pose a serious danger to visitors.
 But there is nobody looking out for the safety of tourists (unless they are there with a tour company).

-- More “pig islands” are sprouting up as business savvy locals see how effective they are at attracting tourists and generating profit.
-So they’re bringing pigs to create new “pig islands.”
+As business savvy locals see how effective they are at attracting tourists and generating profit.
+So entrepreneurial locals are bringing pigs to create new “pig islands.”
 This is a huge problem, especially considering there is no oversight or accountability for the wellbeing of the pigs.

 Note: There are now several islands in the Bahamas where individuals and tour companies have brought pigs to create additional swimming pig attractions.
 They all have different degrees of care and oversight.